j256/ormlite-core/README.txt

 MAVEN DEPENDENCIES:

 ORMLite has no direct dependencies.
-It has logging classes that depend on commons-logging and log4j but these will not be instantiated unless they exist in the classpath.
+It has logging classes that use reflection to call out to log4j and other logging classes but these will not be called unless they exist in the classpath.
 Package versions can be tuned as necessary.

-Optional Dependencies:
+Test Dependencies:

 	commons-logging -- 1.1.1
 	log4j -- 1.2.15

-Test Dependencies:

 	junit -- 4.8.1
 	org.easymock -- 2.3
 	com.h2database -- 1.2.134